NeXTSTEP: Legacy

 In the 1990s, the pioneering PC games Doom, Doom II, Quake, and their respective level editors were developed by id Software on NeXT machines.
 Other games based on the Doom engine such as Heretic and its sequel Hexen by Raven Software, and Strife by Rogue Entertainment were developed on NeXT hardware using id's tools.

-Altsys made the NeXTSTEP application Virtuoso, version 2 of which was ported to Mac OS and Windows to become Macromedia FreeHand version 4.
+Altsys made the NeXTSTEP application Virtuoso.
+Version 2 was later ported to the classic Mac OS and Windows, becoming Macromedia FreeHand version 4.
 The modern "Notebook" interface for Mathematica, and the advanced spreadsheet Lotus Improv, were developed using NeXTSTEP.
 The software that controlled MCI's Friends and Family calling plan program was developed using NeXTSTEP.

 About the time of the release of NeXTSTEP 3.2, NeXT partnered with Sun Microsystems to develop OpenStep.
 It is the product of an effort to separate the underlying operating system from the higher-level object libraries to create a cross-platform object-oriented API standard derived from NeXTSTEP.
-OpenStep is hosted on multiple underlying operating systems, including NeXT's own OPENSTEP.
-It was released for Sun's Solaris, Windows NT, and NeXT's version of the Mach kernel.
+OpenStep was released for Sun's Solaris, Windows NT, and NeXT's Mach kernel-based operating system.
 NeXT's implementation is called "OPENSTEP for Mach" and its first release (4.0) superseded NeXTSTEP 3.3 on NeXT, Sun, and Intel IA-32 systems.

 Following an announcement on December 20, 1996, Apple Computer acquired NeXT on February 4, 1997, for $429 million.
-Based upon the "OPENSTEP for Mach" operating system, and developing the OPENSTEP API to become Cocoa, Apple created the basis of Mac OS X, and eventually of iOS, iPadOS, watchOS, and tvOS.
+Based upon the "OPENSTEP for Mach" operating system, and developing the OpenStep API to become Cocoa, Apple created the basis of Mac OS X, and eventually of iOS, iPadOS, watchOS, and tvOS.

 GNUstep is a free software implementation of the OpenStep standard.